upnplib/upnplib/docs/README.md

 ## C++ programming rules
 In general we refere Bjarne Stroustrup [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 In detail we mainly follow this [Style](https://lefticus.gitbooks.io/cpp-best-practices/content/03-Style.html) with some exceptions as listed below.

-- Using exceptions is not allowed.
+- Using exceptions is permitted.
 - The names of global variables should start with //.
 - Check variables against visibility, lifetime, and thread safety.
 - [Declare local variables nearly where they are first used](https://isocpp.org/wiki/faq/coding-standards#declare-near-first-use), not always at the top of a function.